iodepo/odis-arch/book/publishing/publishing.md

   element as described at https://www.sitemaps.org/protocol.html which should indicate the date the resource metadata was last updated and published to the web.
-* The process of aligning the JSON-LD is iterative at this stage as the OIH profile is evolved.
+* The process of aligning the JSON-LD is iterative at this stage as the ODIS profile is evolved.
 To aid this we can leverage existing validation tools including JSONSchema, W3C SPARQL and more to communicate structure changes.
   These tools exist and need only be implemented using knowledge of command line environments.
 The results will then indicate revisions needed in the JSON-LD.
-OIH will provide the necessary templates for the tools to use against the authored JSON-LD documents.
+ODIS will provide the necessary templates for the tools to use against the authored JSON-LD documents.

 Information on the sources, standards and vocabularies to be used can be found